Internationalization vs. localization (i18n vs l10n)

 Assessing competition

 Competitive evaluation is essential for international pricing.
 Knowing your adversaries, their pricing mechanisms, and the value they offer will help set benchmarks for your own pricing structure.
+For instance, by leveraging software internationalization (i18n), you can better understand local competitors and their offerings, allowing you to adjust your pricing strategy accordingly.
 Whether your competition stems from local or global entities, understand their strengths and weaknesses to find your niche where you can excel and deliver superior value.

 Kickstart your global expansion